MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/overview-hololens.md

 - Provide feedback
 - Watch a brief tutorial (the same tutorial that appears the first time you use Dynamics 365 Remote Assist)
 - Find other tutorials
-- Switch your Dynamics 365 environment
+- Switch your Dynamics 365 instance

 ![Screenshot of the HoloLens field of view, showing the Settings tab screen.](media/08.00-settings.png "Settings")